Visit Us

 We want you to have an enjoyable visit to Attwater Prairie Chicken National Wildlife Refuge so please come prepared:

 • Bring plenty of water.
-A water refilling station and drinking fountains are available through the front double doors of the visitor center.
+A water refilling station and drinking fountains are available in the breezeway of the refuge headquarters building.

 • Mosquitos and ticks may be present during warmer seasons, so insect repellent is recommended.
 Please check yourselves for ticks and remove them properly and safely as soon as able.